salientthemes/st-blog/readme.txt

 = Does this theme support any plugins? =

-st-blog includes support for Infinite Scroll in Jetpack.
+ST Blog includes support for Infinite Scroll in Jetpack.

 == Changelog ==